GREAT FAITH, GREAT WISDOMThe making of a beautiful book

 These Buddhist texts – both ancient and perennial – put forward a path of faith and grace, as well as effort and practice.
 Using a practical and imaginative approach, Ratnaguna explores the main themes of the sutras, which are expressed through myth and magical imagery.
 This book will appeal to both practising Buddhists – whether from the East Asian Pure Land traditions or not – and anyone interested in Buddhism from a practical point of view.
 The book includes new translations of the three Pure Land sutras by Śraddhāpa.

-Above: A new three-part series of talks from Ratnaguna introduces the Pure Land texts as a practice in themselves, and discusses their relationship to Sangharakshita’s core teachings.
+A three-part series of talks from Ratnaguna introducing the Pure Land texts as a practice in themselves, and discussing their relationship to Sangharakshita’s core teachings.

 In the first talk Ratnaguna takes us on an excellent exploration of imagination itself, essential for understanding the sutras on their own terms.
 The second talk discusses how the texts hint at what Sangharakshita calls the supra-personal force of Bodhichitta.
 The third talk is on the importance of sangha in the sutras and its relevance for us when approaching the texts.